Mera-Elzab Meritum: History

 Based on the above assumptions, TRS Model I with BASIC Level II was selected.
 It was a computer using a Zilog Z80 processor that could be replaced by the U880 made in East Germany.
 Peripheral chips produced in Poland by CEMI factory for the MCY7880 processor (Intel 8080 clone) could be used for both the Z80 and U880.
 Memory chips were available in the Soviet Union.

 The company expected that due to the price the computer would not be available for individual users.
 Small businesses were the primary target market, followed by research and education institutions.
 They expected the computer would be also used as an industrial controller.

 The fathers of the computer were Zygmunt Korga, later technical director of Mera–Elzab and Paweł Podsiadło, an employee of ITM company.
 They were friends from the time of study at the Silesian University of Technology.

 The computer was presented to the public for the first time at the Poznań International Fair in the autumn of 1983.
 Production began in the summer of 1984.
 Preparation for production cost 10 million PLZ which was relatively cheap.

 From 1984 to 1986 Mera–Elzab produced 2,500 units.
 The maximum production capacity of the plant was 4000 units per year.
 The computer was assembled in one room, where 5 people worked.
-Production of one computer consumed 20 man–hours.
+Production of one computer consumed 20 man-hours.
 The computer accounted for 1% of the production value and at the best moment no more than 3%.

 In 1986 Mera–Elzab sold the licence to Elwro company and terminated production.
 In 1987 Elwro finished production of Meritum as it started manufacturing its personal computer for schools Elwro 800 Junior.

 The reception of the computer was initially positive, it was seen as the first Polish personal computer.
 Later opinions tend to be critical.
 The press pointed out technical specification is not impressive, especially lack of graphic mode.
-Besides, TRS-80 was an unknown computer in Poland.
+Besides, the TRS-80 was an unknown computer in Poland.
 There was no software or technical documentation on the market.

 The computer never became popular, mostly because of a low number of units produced, the price and technical specification were not competitive to other products, and lack of software and documentation.